-Banarsi fabric is one of the most traditional materials used for bridal and party wear clothes.
+Banarsi sarees, suits and silk fabric is one of the most traditional materials used for bridal and party wear clothes.
 Sarees of this material have been worn by the beautiful women of the Indo-Pak region since centuries.
 Originating from Varanasi, also called Banaras, in India, the craft has been carried to Pakistan by the artisans that migrated here and continues to be identified as such.

 Initially it was woven with real gold thread called zari.
 The artisans that designed the floral motifs as well as the full 'palloo' of the Saree have command over intricate design development as well as color combination.

 Made for the Nawab Begums, Maharanis, the royalty and the nobility all wore Sarees and lehngas at all special occasions, made of this regal fabric made from zari and resham.